- Storage Facilities

 The management of the facility will be a combined effort of the PGC management committee and the Dean of the College of Agriculture.
 The PGC management committee is comprised of seven appointed faculty members from departments involved in biological and agricultural science research, the Dean of the College of Agriculture, and the PGC Manager.

-The PGC is in compliance with the Environmental Protection Agency's Worker Protection Standards.
-All users of the facility must have a valid WPS training card or Montana Department of Agriculture Pesticide Applicator's License in their procession.
-The PGC Manager will provide WPS training upon request.
+The PGC complies with the Environmental Protection Agency's Worker Protection Standards (WPS).
+Almost all PGC users fall under the ‘Agricultural Workers’ category, defined as “those who perform tasks related to growing and harvesting plants on farms or in greenhouses, nurseries or forests.”
+All users of the facility must have a valid WPS training form on file or a Montana Department of Agriculture Pesticide Applicator's License in their possession.

 Assignment of specific areas of the various types of PGC space will be made for a specific time interval, at the end of which use of that space must be relinquished and the space vacated.
 There will be no permanent assignments of space.
 Length of assignments will vary based on the character of individual experiments.
 Unless reassigned in response to a new proposal, space not vacated on schedule will be cleared and the unauthorized material contained therein will be disposed of.
 An extension can be obtained only by submission of a new PGC use proposal at least one month in advance of the original termination date.
 There will be no sub-letting of PGC space assigned to faculty.
 Unused or unneeded space reverts back to PGC control.
 Under no circumstances may modifications be made to any part of the PGC.
 Space will not be assigned to researchers in arrears on use or cleaning fees.